Labradorite: Labradorescence

 Labradorite can display an iridescent optical effect (or schiller) known as labradorescence.
-The term labradorescence was coined by Ove Balthasar Bøggild, who defined it (labradorization) as follows:
+The term labradorescence was coined by Ove Balthasar Bøggild, who defined it (labradorisation) as follows:

-Labradorization is the peculiar reflection of the light from submicroscopical planes orientated in one direction (rarely in two directions); these planes have never such a position that they can be expressed by simple indices, and they are not directly visible under the microscope.
+Labradorisation is the peculiar reflection of the light from submicroscopical planes orientated in one direction (rarely in two directions); these planes have never such a position that they can be expressed by simple indices, and they are not directly visible under the microscope.

 Contributions to the understanding of the origin and cause of the effect were made by Robert Strutt, 4th Baron Rayleigh (1923), and by Bøggild (1924).

 The cause of this optical phenomenon is phase exsolution lamellar structure, occurring in the Bøggild miscibility gap.
 The effect is visible when the lamellar separation is between 128 and 252 nm; the lamellae are not necessarily parallel; and the lamellar structure is found to lack long range order.